Scattering Amplitudes and BCFW in $\mathcal{N}=2^{\ast}$ Theory: Introduction

-Another place where this generalised spinor helicity formalism can be used is in studying amplitudes in the $\mathcal{N}=2^*$ theory.
-In this paper, we address this problem by setting up an appropriate formalism for computing amplitudes in $\mathcal{N}=2^*$ theory.
-We explicitly compute three and four point amplitudes in $\mathcal{N}=2^*$ theory.
+The $\mathcal{N}=2$ SYM theory is the next avenue to pursue in the increasing level of difficulty\cite{Lal:2009gn}, but these theories have much richer structures and many interesting ones have non-vanishing $\beta$-function, see {\em e.g.}, \cite{Alday:2009aq,Gaiotto:2010zz}.
+While it would be interesting to develop a general formalism that can encompass this kind of rich variety, it is often easier to look at the closest cousins of the model that is well understood.
+The $\mathcal{N}=2^*$ theory is beautifully perched between the reasonably well understood $\mathcal{N}=4$ theory and the wild variety of $\mathcal{N}=2$ theories.
+The $\mathcal{N}=2^*$ theory is therefore a natural meeting ground where one can test the generalised spinor helicity formalism before taking a plunge into studying amplitudes in the $\mathcal{N}=2$ theory.
+With this motivation back in mind, in this paper, we address the problem of setting up an appropriate formalism for computing amplitudes in $\mathcal{N}=2^*$ theory at an arbitrary point in the Coulomb branch.
+We explicitly compute three and four point amplitudes in the $\mathcal{N}=2^*$ theory.
 The $\mathcal{N}=2^*$ theory is obtained by writing $\mathcal{N}=4$ SYM multiplet in terms of $\mathcal{N}=2$ vector multiplet and $\mathcal{N}=2$ adjoint hypermultiplet.
 If the adjoint hypermultiplet is massless then we get $\mathcal{N}=4$ theory, but if the adjoint hypermultiplet is massive then it breaks $\mathcal{N}=4$ SUSY down to $\mathcal{N}=2$.
-The resulting theory with a $\mathcal{N}=2$ vector multiplet coupled to massive adjoint hypermultiplet is referred to as the $\mathcal{N}=2^*$ theory.
+The resulting theory with an $\mathcal{N}=2$ vector multiplet coupled to massive adjoint hypermultiplet is referred to as the $\mathcal{N}=2^*$ theory.
 This theory is in some sense a close relative of the $\mathcal{N}=4$ Coulomb branch theory, in the sense that the techniques required to study the massive theory amplitudes are similar to those of the $\mathcal{N}=4$ theory in the Coulomb branch.
-However, there is a crucial difference that at the origin of the Coulomb branch of the $\mathcal{N}=2^*$ theory we have massless vector multiplet coupled to a massive adjoint hypermultiplet.
-We employ two different techniques to compute the amplitudes.
-In section \ref{sec:shell-superm} we begin with the characterisation of $\mathcal{N}=2$ multiplets, both massless and massive.
-We describe the massive multiplets in the $\mathcal{N}$ extended SUSY in terms of `long' multiplets of $\mathcal{N}/2$ extended SUSY.
-We put long in quotes because, we employ the same technique when $\mathcal{N}=2$ so that $\mathcal{N}/2 =1$ SUSY, which does not possess long multiplets, but it does possess multiplets with respect to $SU(2)$ little group which helps organise the massive multiplets of $\mathcal{N}=2$ SUSY.
-We also obtain $\mathcal{N}=2$ massive multiplets by projection of $\mathcal{N}=4$ multiplets, a method we use in the computation of 3 and 4 point amplitudes.
+However, there is a crucial difference in the classical theory at the origin of the Coulomb branch of the $\mathcal{N}=2^*$ theory we have massless vector multiplet coupled to a massive adjoint hypermultiplet, whereas in the Coulomb branch of the $\mathcal{N}=4$ theory we recover massless $\mathcal{N}=4$ SYM theory at the origin.